 CAA will provide hot dogs, buns, and condiments; however, in order for this event to be a success we invite each attendee to participate in the potluck by bringing a dish of their choosing to share.
 Additionally, please bring your own beverages (no alcohol) as none will be provided.

 Although high in the night’s sky, our waxing Gibbous Moon has been decidedly orange.
 Smoke, high in the atmosphere from North American wildfires, has tinted what should be a bright white Moon in the colors of moonset.
 Ruddy or not, we love that we can see mountain peaks and crater edges peeking up from the darkness just left of the sunlight terminator line.

-The May 10, 2021 membership meeting of the Cuyahoga Astronomical Association (CAA) will take place via the Zoom online service beginning at 7:30 p.m.
+The July 12, 2021 membership meeting of the Cuyahoga Astronomical Association (CAA) will take place via the Zoom online service beginning at 7:30 p.m.
 Join Alan Studt and Gale Franko as they relive their visit to the Very Large Array (VLA) in New Mexico.
 The site of these giant, moveable radio telescopes is where the movie Contact, was filmed.